lillo42/Brighter-Docs/contents/10/AzureServiceBusConfiguration.md

 }
 ```

-For more on a *Publication* see the material on an *External Bus* in [Basic Configuration](/contents/BrighterBasicConfiguration.md#using-an-external-bus).
+For more on a *Publication* see the material on an *Add Producers* in [Basic Configuration](/contents/BrighterBasicConfiguration.md#using-an-external-bus).

 ## Subscription